Sue Barrow

 Talks for Adults

-With plenty of experience talking to WI meetings and other adult groups, I typically talk about my books and my own long-winded journey to becoming a published author!
+With plenty of experience talking to WI meetings and other adult groups, I typically talk about my books and my own stop-start journey to becoming a published author!
 And answering questions like:

 How do you set about writing a book?